kevinmastascusa/scaffold_ai/PROGRESS.md

   - Sustainability-related combined words: 23,002
   - Critical terms affected: "environmentalsustainability", "sustainabilityeducation", etc.

+### ✅ Combined Words Issue Solved (July 2025)
+- **Developed and ran a programmatic combined words analysis and post-processing pipeline.**
+- **Created `postprocess_combined_words.py` and `generate_combined_words_report.py` for automated detection and cleaning.**
+- **All major combined words (including sustainability-related terms) are now split or confirmed as legitimate technical terms.**
+- **Final report:**
+  - No camelCase or PascalCase issues remain.
+  - 92% of chunks contain combined words, but these are now mostly legitimate academic/technical terms.
+  - Sustainability-related combined words are now split or confirmed as valid.
+- **See `outputs/combined_words_analysis_report.txt` for details.**

 ### 📚 Documentation and Setup Improvements
 - **Enhanced README.md** with comprehensive getting started guide
 - **Added project structure overview** and configuration explanation